 Peach Selection and Storage Tips

 In addition to making sure you are using the right amount of fruit in your recipe, you'll also want to be sure your peaches are ready for cooking, meaning they are sweet, juicy, and ripe (not too hard or too mushy).
-Although we may see peaches in the store year-round, the peak season of July and August is when you will find the best-quality fruit.
+Although we may see peaches in the store year-round, the peak season of July and August is when you will find the best quality fruit.
 You want a peach that is free of any blemishes, that will give a little when gently pressed, and that has a sweet scent.

 Since peaches are very perishable, it is important that you purchase them a few days before you plan on using them.
 Peaches can be stored at room temperature for three to four days—just be sure to give each piece of fruit some space so the air can circulate.
 If your peaches seem to be ripening too quickly, place them in a plastic bag in the refrigerator for a day to slow down the process.
-If they aren't softening up quick enough, place in a paper bag punched with holes—along with an apple or banana if you like—and check them often, as they can go from hard to soft overnight.
+If they aren't softening up quickly enough, place in a paper bag punched with holes—along with an apple or banana if you like—and check them often, as they can go from hard to soft overnight.

 In most cases, nectarines can be substituted for peaches in equal measure.
 You may also consider apricots, plums, and pluots as a swap but the recipe will turn out quite different than intended.